 The Deauville Lucien Barrière Meeting is also synonymous with family holidays thanks to the diverse attractions at the Deauville-La-Touques racecourse.
-Spectators can learn how to enjoy racing and betting in the Fan Zone, they can discover Latin American culture on the day of the LARC Prix Maurice de Gheest, they can enter the most elegant Lady competition on Ladies Day and they can cheer home former champions who get back into the saddle for the Prix des Légendes, the Legend’s race.
-There are also many other surprises for spectators in store during the Meeting!
+Spectators can learn how to enjoy racing and betting in the Fan Zone, they can discover Latin American culture the day of the LARC Prix Maurice de Gheest, they can enter the most elegant Lady competition on Ladies Day and they can cheer home former champions who get back into the saddle for the Prix des Légendes, the Legend's race.
+Then there are many other surprises for spectators in store during the Meeting!

 The inter-regional racing tour

 • FROM SUNDAY 26 MARCH TO SUNDAY 22 OCTOBER 2017

 THE INTER-REGIONAL RACING TOUR, GTI, LAUNCHED IN 2013 BY FRANCE GALOP, ORGANISER OF FLAT AND JUMP RACING IN FRANCE, COMPRISES 13 LEGS SPREAD AROUND FRANCE WITH A FINAL AT SAINT-CLOUD.

 The goal of the Inter-Regional Racing Tour is twofold.
 During each leg of the GTI, three races previously limited to on-track betting are integrated into the PMU's national racing programme.
 The GTI brings host racecourses significant exposure when the three races are broadcast on Equidia.